DMR & NXDN wide area & in-building coverage

 SINGLE SITE NEXEDGE NXDN TYPE-D TRUNKING

 KENWOOD NEXEDGE NXDN Type-D Trunking is a digital Logic Trunked Radio (LTR) protocol.
 Unlike Type-C trunking, there is no dedicated control channel where all channels available in the system can operate as traffic channels.
 Like LTR, there is no registration.
-This cost-effective solution thus offers spectrum efficiency and simplicity and is particularly suited to single site operations.
+This cost-effective solution thus offers spectrum efficiency and simplicity in single site operations.

 Type-C (Centralised Control) uses a dedicated control channel in a distributed architecture.
 The trunking controller embedded in each repeater offers excellent redundancy and an extremely robust multi-site network.
 NEXEDGE Type-C trunking provides increased capacity, enhanced call capabilities, improved security and faster communications with less user interaction than conventional systems.
 The system automatically pools resources across multiple sites and assigns channels for faster, efficient use of the available spectrum.